Cray-HPE/docs-csm/update_product_stream/index.md

 1. Extract the source release distribution.

-   If doing a first time install, this can be done on a Linux system, but for an upgrade, it may be done on one of the NCNs, such as `ncn-m001`.
+   If doing a first time install, this can be done on any Linux system.
+For an upgrade, it may be done on one of the NCNs, such as `ncn-m001`.

-   > **`NOTE:`** Use `--no-same-owner` and `--no-same-permissions` options to `tar` when extracting a CSM release
+   > **NOTE:** Use `--no-same-owner` and `--no-same-permissions` options to `tar` when extracting a CSM release
    > distribution as `root` to ensure the current `umask` value.

    ```bash